This article contains affiliate links. If you use these links to buy something, we may earn commission.

 1. Stanford Graduate School of Business

-While these schools represent the elite of the business world, you should remember that MBAs are not intended as entry-level qualifications, and you should have around three years’ significant experience before undertaking a General MBA.
+Be it the Stanford Graduate School of Business or the London Business School, you should remember that MBAs are not intended as entry-level qualifications, and you should have around three years’ significant experience before undertaking a General MBA.
 You should also realistically possess a graduate degree due to the fierce competition for places, although some schools will waive this requirement if you can demonstrate exceptional professional performance.
-Additionally, most of these schools will require you to take an entrance exam during the application process – typically the Graduate Management Admissions Test (GMAT).

-Are you currently thinking of doing an MBA?
-Let us know where you are studying in the comments below…
+Join the discussion!
+Are you currently considering pursuing an MBA?
+What are your top school choices?
+Let us know in the comments section below.